khosronz/SLWMP-Centos/README.md

 # SL(A)EMP

+## Attention!
+2019-05-29

+I've started working on a rewrite version.
+This will include some breaking changes.
+In the future only Debian will be supported!

+If you need CentOS support please fork this project asap for your own.

+More details soon.

+## Attention!
+2019-05-29

 SL(A)EMP stands for Secure L(A)EMP.
 It will install all necessary binaries for a secure LAMP or LEMP server automatically.
 Supported are the latest versions of Debian (Stretch) and CentOS (7.x).